 11. PSN1 sends a COA message to NAD.

-To troubleshoot communication over LDD on the ISE you can enable Light Session Director component into DEBUG:
+To troubleshoot communication over LDD on the ISE, enable Light Session Director component into DEBUG:

-example of debug message from lsd.log file for session creation and publishing on the original PSN:
+Here is an example of a debug message from lsd.log file for session creation and publication on the original PSN:

 DEBUG [pool-45-thread-6][] cisco.cpm.lsd.service.LSDRedisClient -::::- Mapping Session ID 0a3e9498000008e05e071990 to session {"sessionID":"0a3e9498000008e05e071990","endpointMAC":"C0-4A-00-1F-6B-39","callingStationId":"c0-4a-00-1f-6b-39","ipv6AdressLst":[],"psnIP":"192.168.43.26","deviceIP":"192.168.255.102","destinationIP":"192.168.43.26","nasIP":"192.168.255.102","auditSessionID":"0a3e9498000008e05e071990","acctSessionID":"5e07197b/c0:4a:00:1f:6b:39/2299","timeStamp":1577523495,"status":"Started","id":"614f6c44-6c78-4289-b9fd-b352ff012ca4"}